The Surprising Role of Ants in Creating Natural Antibiotics

 Ant Agriculture and Fungus Gardens

-Historically, ants, particularly certain species of leaf-cutter ants (genus Atta), have been observed engaging in agriculture by cultivating fungus gardens as their primary food source.
+Historically, ants, particularly leaf-cutter ants (genus Atta), have been observed engaging in agriculture by cultivating fungus gardens as their primary food source.
 What is lesser-known and equally fascinating is how these ants maintain the health of their fungus gardens.
 The fungus used by leaf-cutter ants is susceptible to infection by parasitic fungi such as Escovopsis.
 To combat this issue, some ant species harbor bacteria in specialized areas of their bodies.
 These bacteria produce antimicrobial compounds that kill parasites threatening their fungal crops.

 Mutualistic Relationships